ablab/IsoQuant/README.md

     Type of data to process, supported types are: `assembly`, `pacbio_ccs`, `pacbio_raw`, `nanopore`.
 This option affects some of the algorithm parameters.

 `--genedb` or `-g`
     Gene database in gffutils database format or GTF/GFF format.
+If you use official gene annotations we recommend to set `--complete_genedb` option.

+`--complete_genedb`
+    Set this flag if gene annotation contains transcript and gene metafeatures.
+Use this flag when providing official annotations, e.g. GENCODE.
+This option will set `disable_infer_transcripts` and `disable_infer_genes` gffutils options, which dramatically speed up gene database conversion (see more [here](https://pythonhosted.org/gffutils/autodocs/gffutils.create_db.html?highlight=disable_infer_transcripts)).

 `--reference` or `-r`
     Reference genome in FASTA format, should be provided  when raw reads are used as an input and to compute some additional stats.